-Looking at the eye, we can easily identify the pupil, iris (the color parted), the sclera (the white part), and the cornea (the clear covering).
-The sclera can become inflamed causing the white of the eye to become red.
-The inflammation causes pain and sensitivity to light.
-Scleritis is a serious and painful disease which can create a hole in the eyeball if left untreated.
-Scleritis is treated with prescription anti-inflammatory medication, usually prednisone eye drops.
+Looking at the eye, we can easily identify the pupil, the iris (the color part), the sclera (the white part), and the cornea (the clear covering).
+With RA, the sclera can become inflamed causing the white of the eye to be red.

-The cornea can become inflamed (often from scleritis) which will dramatically reduce visual acuity.
-A potential complication of inflammation and dry eyes is corneal infection or conjunctivitis.
-A rare but serious complication of rheumatoid arthritis is corneal melt.
-It often signals the development of systemic vasculitis in RA patients.
-Corneal melt must receive early and aggressive treatment.
+Another rare but very serious complication of keratitis is corneal melt which often signals the development of systemic vasculitis in people living with RA.
+Corneal melt and PUK must receive early and aggressive treatment.

 Glaucoma, Cataracts and Retinal Damage

-Certain medications commonly used by rheumatoid arthritis patients, including prednisone and plaquenil, can contribute to the development of additional eye problems.
 Glaucoma is characterized by excess pressure inside the eye.
 Symptoms include blurred vision, gradual vision loss, and eye pain.
-Treatment usually involves eye drops to decrease eye pressure while some cases require surgery.
-Glaucoma may also be caused by steroids which can elevate eye pressure.
-Fortunately, once the patient stops taking the corticosteroid, the eye pressure usually goes back to normal.
+Treatment often involves eye drops to decrease eye pressure while some cases may require surgery.

-Inflammation from RA and long-term steroid use can contribute to the development of cataracts.
+Inflammation from RA and long-term steroid use may contribute to the development of cataracts.
 Cataracts involve a clouding of the eye’s lens, a condition which becomes more common as we age.
-In “The Eye Book: A complete guide to eye disorders and health,” authors state that a particular kind of cataract (posterior subcapsular) occurs in 30 to 49 percent of people taking 10 to 15 mg of prednisone daily for one to two years.

-Plaquenil, a drug commonly used to treat RA, is potentially toxic and can damage the retina of the eye.
-The retina is the part of the eye which converts light into images sent to the brain so you can see.
-It also controls color vision.
-It is recommended that you get regular eye exams every six months to catch changes in the retina in the early stages when no symptoms have developed.
-Plaquenil-related damage may resolve after a patient discontinues the medication, or may become permanent, or may even show up years after the patient stopped taking plaquenil.
+Plaquenil (hydroxychloroquine sulfate), a drug commonly used to treat RA, is potentially toxic and can cause retinopathy.
+The retina is the part of the eye which converts light into images that are sent to the brain so you can see.
+The retina also controls color vision.